tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/lucene-query-syntax-in-azure-search.md

  ## Tilde (~) evaluation in Lucene syntax

-In Lucene full syntax, The tilde (~) is used for both a phrase search and a single term search, and placement of the ~ determines which query is invoked.
+In Lucene full syntax, the tilde (~) is used for both a phrase search and a single term search, and placement of the ~ determines which query is invoked.
 At the end of a single term, ~ invokes fuzzy search.
 After a phrase, ~ invokes proximity search.

 Within a term, such as "business~analyst", the character is not evaluated as an operator.
 In this case, assuming the query is a term or phrase query, [full text search](https://docs.microsoft.com/azure/search/search-lucene-query-architecture) with [lexical analysis](https://docs.microsoft.com/azure/search/search-lucene-query-architecture#stage-2-lexical-analysis) results in "business~analyst analyzed as two terms: business OR analyst.